sapegin/washingcode-book/manuscript/book.md

 ### Tables or maps

 One of my favorite techniques on improving _(read: avoiding)_ conditions is replacing them with tables or maps.
-With JavaScript a table or map can just be a plain object.
+With JavaScript you can create a table or a map using a plain object.

 We’ve just done this as a part of our "special offers" refactoring example above.
 Let’s have a look at a simpler example now.
 This example may be a bit extreme, but I actually wrote this code 19 years ago: